- 19 Jun 2025

 Based on your requirements, pull identification values from different sources using the following fetcher options:

-Fetcher option | Description |
+Fetcher option | Description | ||||||

 Fetch Cookie | Retrieves data from browser cookies.
-For example, if your application stores user id in the user_id cookie, enter user_id as the Key of the cookie from where you want to pull the value. |
+For example, if your application stores user id in the user_id cookie, enter user_id as the Key of the cookie from where you want to pull the value. | ||||||

 Fetch Element Attribute | Retrieves data from attributes of HTML elements.
-Based on your requirements, choose a Selector Type (CSS or JQuery), enter Selector Value, Index, and Attribute Name.
-For example, consider that you have a CSS selector called user-id that contains all user id data.
-From this selector, you want to find each users’ unique id that is stored as data-userid at the 4th index position in the user-id attribute.
-Set Selector Type as CSS, Selector Value as data-userid, Index as 4, and Attribute Name as user-id. |
+Based on your requirements, choose a Selector Type (CSS or jQuery), enter Selector Value, Index, and Attribute Name.
+For example, a Save button on the Salesforce Lightning page has the following Selector Type and Selector Values:

 Fetch from Local Storage | Retrieves data stored in the browser's local storage.
-In the Key section, enter the value you want to retrieve from the local storage.
-For example, if your application stores user role data in the locale storage as user-role, enter user-role as the Key from where you want to pull the value. |
+In the Key section, enter the value you want to retrieve from local storage.
+For example, if your application stores user role data in the local storage as user-role, enter user-role as the Key from where you want to pull the value. | ||||||

-Fetch from Session Storage | Retrieves data stored in the browser's session storage.
-This is similar to local storage, but the data is stored for the duration of the browser session.
+Fetch from Session Storage | Retrieves data stored in the browser's session storage, which is similar to local storage, but the data is stored for the duration of the browser session.
 In the Key section, enter the value you want to retrieve from the session storage.
-For example, if your application stores session usage data in the locale storage as section-count, enter session-count as the Key from where you want to pull the value. |
+For example, if your application stores session usage data in the local storage as section-count, enter session-count as the Key from where you want to pull the value. | ||||||

 Fetch Element Text | Retrieves text data from attributes of HTML elements.
-Based on your requirements, choose a Selector Type (CSS or JQuery), enter Selector Value, and Index.
+Based on your requirements, choose a Selector Type (CSS or jQuery), enter Selector Value, and Index.
 For example, consider that you have a CSS selector called data-username that contains each users’ name that is stored at the 2nd index position.
-Set Selector Type as CSS, Selector Value as data-username, and Index as 2. |
+Set Selector Type as CSS, Selector Value as data-username, and Index as 2. | ||||||

 Fetch from URL | Retrieves information directly from the URL.
-For example, if your URL is https://whatfix.com/user/123, Whatfix retrieves the entire URL. |
+For example, if your URL is https://whatfix.com/user/123, Whatfix retrieves the entire URL. | ||||||

 Fetch from URL Hostname | Retrieves the hostname from the URL.
-For example, for the URL https://subdomain.whatfix.com/path, Whatfix retrieves subdomain.whatfix.com. |
+For example, for the URL https://subdomain.whatfix.com/path, Whatfix retrieves subdomain.whatfix.com. | ||||||

 Fetch from URL Hash | Retrieves data from the URL hash.
-For example, if your URL is https://whatfix.com/page#section1, Whatfix retrieves section1 from the URL hash. |
+For example, if your URL is https://whatfix.com/page#section1, Whatfix retrieves section1 from the URL hash. | ||||||

 Fetch from URL Path | Retrieves information from the URL path.
-For example, for the URL https://whatfix.com/user/123, Whatfix retrieves /user/123 from the URL path. |
+For example, for the URL https://whatfix.com/user/123, Whatfix retrieves /user/123 from the URL path. | ||||||

 Fetch from URL Parameter | Retrieves data from a specific parameter in the URL.
-For example, if your URL is https://example.com/page?param1=value1, and Whatfix can retrieve the value associated with the key param1 (i.e., value1). |
+For example, if your URL is https://example.com/page?param1=value1, and Whatfix can retrieve the value associated with the key param1 (i.e., value1). | ||||||

-Return Value of Function | Allows the execution of a custom function, and the return value is used as the identification value.
+Return Value of Function | Enables the execution of a custom function, and the return value is used as the identification value.
 In the Function Name section, enter the JavaScript function whose return value you want.
-For example, you can have a JavaScript function getUserLogin() that returns a true or false value based on if the user is logged in. |
+For example, you can have a JavaScript function getUserLogin() that returns a true or false value based on whether the user is logged in. | ||||||

 Window Variable | Retrieves data from a variable stored as a Window Variable.
 In the Key section, enter the name of the Window Variable. |